Intellectual property infringement: what you need to know

 What kind of things does IP cover?

 Intellectual property covers a wide range of different intangible assets.
 You can read more about these here.
-But for the sake of simplicity: intellectual property includes things like: trademarks, copyright, patents, design rights (and a lot more).
+Put simply: intellectual property includes things like: trademarks, copyright, patents, design rights (and a lot more).

-When IP is used without consent; this is called intellectual property infringement.
-This is damaging as infringers often make money off of a businesses’ hard work – without the owner getting what they’re owed for it..
+When IP is used without consent; it is called intellectual property infringement.
+This is damaging as infringers often make money off of a business’ hard work – without the owner getting what they’re owed for using it.

 Often when infringement occurs; there is some overlap.
 For example, in copying your new technology; an infringer may have copied a design and a patent.
 Or by copying your brand, an infringer may have copied a trademark and also passed themselves off as you.
-For this reason it’s important to get advice from specialist experts.
+For this reason it’s important to get advice from specialist experts – as they are the only ones who understand all of the issues you might face.

 Intellectual property: don’t DIY